-Debloat by drinking a cup of ginger tea, which helps dispel gas and calm the digestive system.
-You can also take it supplement form or eat it raw.
+Debloat by drinking a cup of ginger tea, which helps dispel gas and calm the digestive system [source].
+You can also take it in supplement form or eat it raw.

-Activated charcoal is a well-known remedy for absorbing toxins in the stomach, which also helps reduce gas and bloat.
-Add some to your morning smoothie or try one of our favorite functional lemonade recipes.
+Activated charcoal is a well-known remedy for absorbing toxins in the stomach [source], which also helps reduce gas and bloat.
+Add some to your morning smoothie, or try one of our favorite functional lemonade recipes.

-Cucumber is packed with antioxidants that will help reduce swelling of the belly.
-It’s also a great digestive aid and it fights fluid retention.
+Cucumber is packed with antioxidants that work to detoxify the body [source].
+It also has potent anti-inflammatory action and fights fluid retention [source].
 Steam your veggies if you're bloated because raw cruciferous vegetables like broccoli and cauliflower can cause tummy issues.

-Avocado has more than enough beauty benefits and guess what?
-It also helps you de-bloat!
+Avocado has more than enough beauty benefits, and guess what?
+It also helps you debloat!
 That is due to the potassium it contains (about 60% more than banana) [source], which helps reduce sodium levels and eliminate excess water in the body.
 Plus this avocado smoothie recipe has plenty of healthy fats to support glowing skin!

-Yep, water is good for everything.
+Yep, drinking water is good for everything.
 Drink it instead of carbonated drinks, and try infused water if you just can't live without the taste.
-Drink rosemary & grapefruit infused water to beat bloating.
+Drink rosemary and grapefruit-infused water to beat bloating.
 The former improves digestion and minimizes gas, while the latter gets rid of the extra water retained by your body.

 Green tea is known for speeding up the metabolism and aiding digestion, both of which will make a flat belly more achievable.
 Try this chilled green tea with chia seeds to benefit from the extra omega-3 fatty acids and fiber.

-Being 92% water, the refreshing fruit has a natural diuretic property and it's a great source of potassium, both of which aid controlling bloating.
-Watermelon, honeydew and cantaloupe are all filled with water.
-Eat them to detox your body from the sodium that's causing you to bloat – slushies are a great way to do that!
+Being 92% water, this refreshing fruit has a natural diuretic property [source], and it's another great source of potassium, both of which aid in controlling bloating.
+Watermelon, honeydew, and cantaloupe are all filled with water.
+Eat them to detox your body from the sodium that's causing you to bloat—natural fruit slushies are a great way to do that!

 11. Celery Juice

-The crunchy stalk regulates bowel movements and controls intestinal gas, and it detoxifies the body with its high water content.
-Try the healing power of celery juice on its own or add it to a carrot blast juice.
+The crunchy stalk regulates bowel movements, controls intestinal gas, and it detoxifies the body with its high water content.
+Try the healing power of celery by juicing it on its own or add it to a carrot blast juice.